English

 │ ○ Skip for now

-Copy the displayed authorization URL into your browser to complete Qwen OAuth authentication (register an account if you don’t have one).
+1. Complete the OAuth authentication: Copy the displayed link and open it in a browser to complete the Qwen OAuth authentication (register first if you don't have an account):

 ◇ Qwen OAuth

-After successful authentication, choose Keep current to retain the default model.
+1. Confirm the default model: After successful authentication, select Keep current to keep the default model:

 ◆ Default model